NCAR/NMDEdit/README.md

 # N-MD1

-Download the files to install and configure CatMDEdit for NCAR use.
+Download the files to configure CatMDEdit for NCAR use.